-As a young lad, I often spent my holidays at my grandparents house in Appleton Village, Widnes and just across the road was one of the entrances to Victoria Park, where I spent much of my time playing.
-There was a war memorial in the park, listing the men who had lost their lives in various military campaigns and I remember seeing that a Houghton was on the list, but at the time I didn’t really give it much thought and it was only later in conversations with my grandmother that I discovered that he was actually one of the family.
+As a young lad, I would often spend my summer holidays at my grandparents’ house in Appleton Village, Widnes which was just across the road from the entrance to Victoria Park, where I spent much of my time playing.
+There is a war memorial in the park and I remember seeing a Houghton on the list, but at the time I didn’t really give it much thought.
+It was only years later in conversations with my grandmother that I discovered that he was actually one of the family.

-During one of these conversations, my grandmother revealed a fact that, she claimed, wasn’t widely known: Wilf was raised by his grandparents as their son.
-His mother was actually my grandmother’s sister-in-law, Charlotte Beatrice HOUGHTON, ‘Aunty Beattie’ as she was known.
+During one of these conversations, my grandmother revealed a fact that she told me wasn’t widely known outside the family: Wilf was raised by his grandparents as their son.
+His mother was actually my grandfather’s sister, Charlotte Beatrice HOUGHTON, or ‘Aunty Beattie’ as she was known.
 The story goes that Beattie and Wilf’s father wanted to marry but her parents wouldn’t allow it.
 This and Wilf’s untimely death were to have a profound effect on Beattie, as later events were to reveal.
 My grandmother didn’t know very much more about Wilf other than that he served in the Irish Guards and that he was killed in a tank in what she called the ‘Njimegen bridge disaster’ during World War II.
-It was some time before I browsed through a military history book to discover that the Irish Guards were involved in operation Market Garden in 1944, a campaign immortalised in Cornelius Ryan’s “A Bridge Too Far”.
+I later discovered that the Irish Guards were involved in operation Market Garden in 1944, a campaign immortalised in Cornelius Ryan’s “A Bridge Too Far”.

-Many years later, after I became interested in family history, I tried to find out more about Wilf but struggled to know where to look.
-I was then fortunate enough to hear an article on BBC Radio 4 which announced that the Commonwealth War Graves Commission was making its database of those who were killed in service available for searching at its web site.
-My excitement at typing the website address into my web browser turned to disappointment when I found that the site was overwhelmed by visitors and remained so for several days.
-I eventually mananged to access to the search page and entered Wilf’s name into the form.
-After what seemed an age, I was presented with a page of W. Houghtons and scanning down the list I found an entry for a Lance Corporal in the 3rd Battalion Irish Guards, Service Number 2720034, who died on the 14 September 1944 aged 24.
-There was a link that took me to another page giving details of the cemetery location (Geel, Antwerp), grave number and a brief history of the fighting in that area.
+I tried to find out more about Wilf but struggled to know where to look.
+I was then fortunate enough to hear an article on BBC Radio 4 announcing that the Commonwealth War Graves Commission was making its database of those who were killed in service available for searching at its web site.
+My excitement turned to disappointment upon I finding that the site was overwhelmed by visitors and inaccessible for several days.
+I eventually managed to load the search page and enter Wilf’s name.
+After what seemed an age I was presented with a page of W. Houghtons which contained the entry for a Lance Corporal in the 3rd Battalion Irish Guards, Service Number 2720034, who died on the 14 September 1944 aged 24.
+A link on the page gave details of the cemetery location (Geel, Antwerp), grave number and a brief history of the fighting in that area.

-Now that I had Wilfred’s age and date of death, I arranged a visit to the library in St. Helens to use one of their microfilm readers to search their archives of local newspapers.
-It was not long before I found what I was looking for in the Widnes Weekly News: the front page for the 6th October 1945 issue was a list of casualties and there, alongside a picture of Wilf (unrecognisable due to the poor quality of the image), was a short article which revealed yet another sad aspect to the story: Wilfred’s wife Jean was told of his death on the day of the birth of their first child.
+Armed with Wilfred’s age and date of death, I arranged a visit to the library in St. Helens (this was pre Internet!) to use one of their microfilm readers in order to search their archives of local newspapers.
+It was not long before I found what I was looking for in the Widnes Weekly News: on the front page of the 6th October 1945 issue was a list of casualties and there, alongside a picture of Wilf (unrecognisable due to the poor quality of the image), was a short article which revealed yet another sad aspect to the story: Wilfred’s wife Jean was told of his death on the day of the birth of their first child.

 The only thing that anyone in the family could remember about Jean was that she was from Scotland and that after Wilf’s death she moved back to be with her parents.